 Since the government levies a tax on such transactions, the owner would be required to pay a hefty sum as tax.
 To avoid paying a large sum towards tax, the sale price of the asset can be indexed to demonstrate the asset’s value as per its current value, taking into account inflation reducing its value.
 In this manner, the profit derived from the sale would be lower, thus reducing the capital gains payable.

 Thus, indexation helps reflect the actual value of the asset at present market rates, taking into account the erosion of value due to inflation.

 When selling an asset, the purchase price is referred to as the indexed cost of acquisition.
-The cost inflation index (CII), therefore, is the indexed price that the asset is purchased at.
-The CII for a particular year is fixed by the government and released before the accounting year ends, for the purpose of tax computation.
+The cost inflation index (CII), therefore, is the indexed price that the asset is purchased.
+The CII for a particular year is fixed by the government and released before the accounting year ends, for tax computation..

-New cost inflation index for the Financial Years
+New cost inflation index Table for the Financial Years